Getting here from overseas

 Getting from Dar es Salaam to Zanzibar:

-Insider info: The airport is on the outskirts of Dar es Salaam and the Harbour/Ferry Port is in the middle of Dar.
-Traffic in Dar is horrendous, it can take you 2 hours or longer by taxi from the airport to the ferry port (the distance could be done easily in 30 min if there was no traffic).
+Insider info: The airport is on the outskirts of Dar es Salaam quite a distance from the Harbour/Ferry Port which is in the center of Dar.
+Traffic in Dar is horrendous, it can take you 2 hours or longer by taxi from the airport to the ferry port (the distance could be done easily in 30 min if there were no traffic).
 The taxi will cost anything from US$ 30 upwards to the ferry port.
 Make sure you agree on the taxi fare before you get into the taxi!

 By ferry: www.azammarine.com is the ferry of choice!
-Ticket cost $35 – $40.
-NB: The departure times given on their “Terms of Travel & Ticket Rates” page are incorrect.
-Rather check the booking page for correct times.
+You can book online.
 The ferry takes about 2 hours to reach Zanzibar.

-Citizens of most countries get their visa for stays of up to 3 months at the Zanzibar International Airport.
-It is quite quick, they are equipped with cameras and laser finger print check.
-Cost is US$ 50 per person (adults and children).
+You can also get your visa for stays of up to 3 months on arrival at the Zanzibar International Airport*.
+They are equipped with cameras and laser fingerprint check.
+You need a valid passport and the completed visa form to apply for it.
+The visa costs US$ 50 per person (adults and children), for US citizens US$ 100.
+Immigration is open day and night.

-Payment for the visa is in cash or by credit/debit card*.
-If you bring cash, they apparently only accept US$ 50 notes, new notes only (NB: US$ notes printed before 2004 are not valid in Tanzania/Zanzibar!).
-No other currencies are accepted!
+Payment for the visa is in cash or by credit card**.
+If you bring cash, they apparently only accept US$ 50 notes, new notes only (US$ notes 2013 or after).
+No other currencies are accepted, only US$!

 Please make sure that your passport is still valid for 6 months from the date of departure from Zanzibar!